shri-ram-bochiwal/DSA-Practice/src/dynamic-programing/TabulationKnapsack.md

 # Approach

-- n is the length of array B.
+- N is the length of array B.

 - dp is a 2D array used for dynamic programming. dp[i][j] represents the maximum value that can be obtained by considering the first i+1 elements from array B and having a total sum not exceeding j.